ROSEN, RESPECTED INVESTOR COUNSEL, Encourages Rekor Systems, Inc. f/k/a Novume Solutions, Inc. Investors With Losses to Secure Counsel Before Important August 30 Deadline in Securities Class Action - REKR, NVMM

 DETAILS OF THE CASE: According to the lawsuit, defendants throughout the Class Period made false and/or misleading statements and/or failed to disclose that: (1) Rekor's automatic license plate recognition ("ALPR") technology and uninsured vehicle enforcement diversion ("UVED") related business are outclassed by global competitors with established, dominant market share; (2) it was unlikely that states would pass legislation authorizing deals similar to Rekor's Oklahoma UVED partnership because of, among other things, state and local privacy laws and related public concerns; (3) Rekor's UVED partnership was not as profitable as defendants had led investors to believe because of known impediments to enrollment rates and costs associated with the partnership; (4) accordingly, Rekor had overstated its potential revenues, profitability, and overall ALPR and UVED related business prospects; and (5) as a result, defendants' public statements were materially false and misleading at all relevant times.
 When the true details entered the market, the lawsuit claims that investors suffered damages.

-To join the Rekor class action, go to http://www.rosenlegal.com/cases-register-2112.html or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected]egal.com or [email protected] for information on the class action.
+To join the Rekor class action, go to http://www.rosenlegal.com/cases-register-2112.html or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected]al.com or [email protected] for information on the class action.

 No Class Has Been Certified.
 Until a class is certified, you are not represented by counsel unless you retain one.
 You may select counsel of your choice.
 You may also remain an absent class member and do nothing at this point.
 An investor's ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.